Professional team working on laptops in modern workspace

 Now you're in the sweet spot where working capital loans and lines of credit become available.
 Lenders at this tier look at the full picture — revenue, industry, time in business, existing debt load — not just your score.

 A construction contractor at 620 with $80K/month in deposits and 3 years in business?
-That borrower is getting $75K-$150K at 16-24%.
+That borrower is getting $75K-$150K.
 The rate reflects the credit score, but the amount reflects the revenue.

 Lines of credit are especially valuable here.
-A $50K-$100K revolving line at 15-22% gives you a safety net you can draw on when you need it and stop paying interest when you don't.
+A $50K-$100K revolving line gives you a safety net you can draw on when you need it and stop paying interest when you don't.
+Your rate will depend on your full profile.

 Bobby's Take: Revenue Is King